ArduPilot/ardupilot_wiki/plane/source/docs/differential-spoilers.rst

 +-------+-----------------------------------------------------------------------------------------------+

-:ref:`DSPOILER_AILMTCH <DSPOILER_AILMTCH>` allows the downwards travel of the inner surfaces to be limited to a percentage of there full downwards travel.
+:ref:`DSPOILER_AILMTCH <DSPOILER_AILMTCH>` allows the downwards travel of the inner surfaces to be limited to a percentage of their full downwards travel.
 This only affects the travel when the control surfaces are used as full span ailerons or for differential yaw.
 Using this parameter a flap control surface with lots of downwards travel can still be utilized for full span ailerons.
 Upwards travel of the control surfaces is unaffected.